Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_keyboard/readme.md

 - Connect the USB Keyboard to the connector (J102) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
 - The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.
 - LED0 indicates a Device Connection.
 (Attached device has been successfully enumerated and configured).
 The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.

+### <a name="config_23"></a> PIC32CK Curiosity Ultra Development Board
+- A commercially available USB Keyboard is required to run this demonstration application.
+- Connect the USB Keyboard to the USB Type-C connector (J202).
+A USB Type-C to Type-A Female adapter is required to connect the USB device to the board (This cable is not included in the kit).
+- The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.
+- LED1 indicates a Device Connection.
+(Attached device has been successfully enumerated and configured).
+The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.

 ### <a name="config_2"></a> [SAMD21 Xplained Pro Board](https://www.microchip.com/developmenttools/ProductDetails/atsamd21-xpro)